BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestSiteSiteName.md

 `func (o *ConfigPutRequestSiteSiteName) UnsetEvpnMacHoldtime()`

 UnsetEvpnMacHoldtime ensures that no value is present for EvpnMacHoldtime, not even an explicit nil
-### GetEvpnNeighborHoldtime

-`func (o *ConfigPutRequestSiteSiteName) GetEvpnNeighborHoldtime() int32`

-GetEvpnNeighborHoldtime returns the EvpnNeighborHoldtime field if non-nil, zero value otherwise.

-### GetEvpnNeighborHoldtimeOk

-`func (o *ConfigPutRequestSiteSiteName) GetEvpnNeighborHoldtimeOk() (*int32, bool)`

-GetEvpnNeighborHoldtimeOk returns a tuple with the EvpnNeighborHoldtime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEvpnNeighborHoldtime

-`func (o *ConfigPutRequestSiteSiteName) SetEvpnNeighborHoldtime(v int32)`

-SetEvpnNeighborHoldtime sets EvpnNeighborHoldtime field to given value.

-### HasEvpnNeighborHoldtime

-`func (o *ConfigPutRequestSiteSiteName) HasEvpnNeighborHoldtime() bool`

-HasEvpnNeighborHoldtime returns a boolean if a field has been set.

-### SetEvpnNeighborHoldtimeNil

-`func (o *ConfigPutRequestSiteSiteName) SetEvpnNeighborHoldtimeNil(b bool)`

- SetEvpnNeighborHoldtimeNil sets the value for EvpnNeighborHoldtime to be an explicit nil

-### UnsetEvpnNeighborHoldtime
-`func (o *ConfigPutRequestSiteSiteName) UnsetEvpnNeighborHoldtime()`

-UnsetEvpnNeighborHoldtime ensures that no value is present for EvpnNeighborHoldtime, not even an explicit nil
 ### GetAggressiveReporting

 `func (o *ConfigPutRequestSiteSiteName) GetAggressiveReporting() bool`